Professional Ethics: Ethical Decision-Making for Compliance Professionals Applying a VUCA Approach

 After attending this session, attendees should be able to:

-- Recognize ethical dilemmas and conflicts of interest that can surface in servicing clients and how compliance, firm culture, and the Code of Ethics can influence decision-making
+- Recognize ethical dilemmas and conflicts of interest that can surface in our “new normal” and how volatility, uncertainty, complexity and ambiguity influence the workplace

 - Develop an understanding of the ethical challenges firm members face and how you can address these challenges in your ethics training initiatives

 For Whom: Designed to increase the professional competence of investment adviser professionals with legal, compliance and management responsibilities.